spawnfest/ddmin/README.md

 automatically reduces this generated data to find minimal counterexamples that fail your properties.
 But what if your generators were not strong enough to generate a failing case that occurred in production?

-You can use the delta debugging approach on input data that was not generated, e.g. collected from a trace or input data you received from a third party source.
+You can use the delta debugging approach on any input data that you can chunk, e.g.

-Imagine you implemented a parser and the parser fails on a large input file making it hard to find the root cause of the problem.
-Applying the delta debugging approach lets you find a minimal test case that makes your parser fail, hence simplifying the debugging work required to fix the cause of the error.
+* plain text,
+* HTML/XML tags,
+* messages to a certain process collected from a trace to facilitate a record-replay approach,
+* etc.

-Furthermore, the minimal test case can help to improve the quickcheck generators and properties you have defined so far.
+Furthermore, a minimal test case can help to improve the quickcheck generators and properties you have defined so far.